horozati/machine-learning-from-scratch/README.md

 #### Forward Propagation

-We first estimate the labels using the random weights and biases(or zero), this estimate is called Y
+We first estimate the labels using the random weights and biases(or zero) which is probably off from the labels, this estimate is called \( \hat{Y} \).

 $$
 \hat{Y} = X \cdot W + B